Victorian Integrated Survey of Travel and Activity (VISTA)

 Further information about the latest survey, and fact sheets on survey findings are available on the VISTA data and publications page.

 Surveys were also conducted in the 2007-08 and 2009-10 financial years.
-Summary data from these two earlier surveys as well as some reports produced using this data is available on the VISTA data and publications page.
+Summary data from these two surveys as well as some reports produced using this data is available on the VISTA data and publications page.

 If you have been selected to take part in VISTA, and you would like to speak to the survey team, please call 1800 816 337 (free call).
 Alternatively, further information including answers to frequently asked questions is available on the information for survey participants page.